Leaders pay tribute to Fidel Castro, but critics scathing of 'tyrant'

 KENYA OPPOSITION LEADER RAILA ODINGA:

-Veteran Kenyan opposition leader Raila Odinga, whose son born in 1973 was named Fidel Castro Odhiambo Odinga in honor of the Cuban leader, said in a statement:
+Veteran Kenyan opposition leader Raila Odinga, whose son born in 1973 was named Fidel Castro Odhiambo Odinga in honour of the Cuban leader, said in a statement:

 "In many ways, Castro was a great friend and true friend of Africa and other parts of the world that had to fight long and bitter wars to attain freedom from colonialism.